santiagosayshey/DigiBrain/Dictionarry.md

 	- React powers the frontend, Flask in the backend.
 	- https://github.com/Dictionarry-Hub/profilarr (currently sitting at 272 stars, go check it out!!)

 Dictionarry is the culmination of two years of very hard work.
 I poured my heart and my soul into this project because I wanted to help people.
-I will continue to do so, probably for the rest of my life.
+I have spent probably spent 2000+ hours coding, researching and designing.
+I have 4000+ commits in the past year alone on my personal GitHub.
+I make no money working on this, and it drives me insane sometimes.

 This was a long post, but I hope anyone that reads it takes at least something of benefit away from it